About this guide

 A woman hiding her face behind her hands

-Being shy or nervous in front of people you don’t know very well is usually normal.
+Being shy or nervous in front of people they don’t know very well is normal.

 For some people, they are very shy and very nervous and it affects the way they behave.